The Journey: Finding Where I Belong

 My birthday is almost here again.
 And I admit to feeling some anger.
 At this age, I feel what was done to me has robbed me of many years of happiness.
 Yet, I know that I am actually blessed.
 For once in my life, I know exactly who I am.
 I am content with me, what I have and what I am doing with that.
 I am the authentic me.
 That is a gift.

 The discussion around mental health tends to focus on diagnosis and treatment, as well as identifying and classifying.
-We place little attention on helping people with mental health challenges feel they have others around them they can trust with their feelings and find a place where they belong.
+We place little attention on helping people with mental health challenges feel that they have others around them they can trust with their feelings and find a place where they belong.
 And this is where we can make a difference and crush the stigma around mental health.
 It is something we all have between us, but we can use it to bring us together.
 If we could just accept mental illness as part of life, without discomfort or uneasiness, how great would that be?

 It would feel like coming home.